PDT42/bachelor-quality-testing-inloom/README.md

 ![How][how]

 [//]: # (LINKS)

 [//]: # (IMAGES)

-[how]: doc/images/itseasysee.png
-It took me about 500 years to put this image in here, even tho I've put hundredes of pictures into markdown sheets before.
-This time was jinxed.
+[how]: doc/images/itseasysee.png "It took me about 500 years to put this image in here, even tho I've put hundredes of pictures into markdown sheets before.
+This time was jinxed."